tylermercer/personal-website/src/content/posts/software/how-i-organize-my-css.md

 Each of the first four layers has its own SCSS source file.

-For an example of how this looks in practice, check out [the home page's source Astro file](https://github.com/tylermercer/personal-website/blob/b9477ffc2621c5999002fb840166263c097d764e/src/pages/index.astro).
+For an example of how this looks in practice, check out [the home page’s source Astro file](https://github.com/tylermercer/personal-website/blob/b9477ffc2621c5999002fb840166263c097d764e/src/pages/index.astro).

 I like this organization a lot, for a few reasons:

 1. **I can immediately tell where a given class is defined.** It has a prefix?
-   It's a layout or utility, depending on the prefix.
-It doesn't?
-It's a component scoped style and I just need to scroll down.
+   It’s a layout or utility, depending on the prefix.
+It doesn’t?
+It’s a component scoped style and I just need to scroll down.

 2. **I can easily jump to the relevant source files.** For example, to go to the